 Security officials claim that demands for brides in China are a major contributor to human trafficking of women in Myanmar.
 When a Chinese man marries a Chinese woman, the dowries can be nearly $1 Million.
 Young women from Myanmar can be bought from traffickers for as little as $700, with “high quality” brides being purchased for $7,300.

 Source: “Bride trafficking to China on the rise,” Eleven Myanmar, September 18, 2013.

 People smugglers operating in Australia were charging asylum seekers up to $10,000 to be smuggled into Australia, according to reports from criminal justice programs.

 In 2012, police identified 278 boats that was carrying asylum seekers and operated by people smugglers.
 In the first six months of 2013, nearly 196 boats were identified by police.

-Intelligence and security officials report that most of the people paying smugglers to be brought into Australia originate from Afghanistan, Iran, Iraq, Myanmar, Sri Lanka and Vietnam.
+Data from various criminal justice programs across the country found that most of the people paying smugglers to be brought into Australia originate from Afghanistan, Iran, Iraq, Myanmar, Sri Lanka and Vietnam.

 (Additional prices charged by human smugglers.)

 Source: “Arrests over people-smuggling in Australia,” Al Jazeera, August 29, 2013.